biopet/biopet/docs/pipelines/basty.md

 * The output from the tool [BastyGenerateFasta](../tools/BastyGenerateFasta.md)
     * FASTA containing variants only
     * FASTA containing all the consensus sequences based on min. coverage (default:8) but can be modified in the config
-* A phylogenetic tree based on the variants called with the GATK-pipeline generated with the tool [BastyGenerateFasta](../tools/BastyGenerateFasta.md)
+* A phylogenetic tree based on the variants called with the Shiva pipeline generated with the tool [BastyGenerateFasta](../tools/BastyGenerateFasta.md)

 ~~~